 Here it is – some plain speaking about nutrition.
 We all get caught up in what the right diet is for us and yet, there is none.
-Diets do not help you long-term.
-They might in the short-term but they will do nothing for you long-term.
-Ditch the diets.
+There is no ‘one size fits all’ diet.
+They do not help you in long-term because most of them are unsustainable.
+They may give you short-term gratification.
+For health, however, ditch the diets.

 Instead, think about your nutrition as your life!
 It is.